zerojuls/SampleWebsiteTheme/README.md

 1. Desktop Surface:
     - There is a menu button in the top left corner.
 Clicking on it shows the response from the [Launchpad](https://github.com/StarcounterApps/Launchpad) app, if that app is running.
     - There is a logo in the top bar.
 The logo comes from the [Images](https://github.com/StarcounterApps/Images) app, if that app is running.
 More info about the logo [below](#How-the-logo-is-maintained).
-2. Mobile Surface:
+2. Login Surface:
-    - Similar to Desktop but optimized for mobile devices
-3. Sign In Surface:
     - Automatically presented when the user is not signed in.
 Shows the response from the [Sign In](https://github.com/StarcounterApps/SignIn) app, if that app is running.

+Planned additional surface:

+3. Mobile Surface:
+    - Similar to Desktop but optimized for mobile devices

 ## Setup